 Points Applicant's ability to demonstrate the project will result in a direct benefit to the Disadvantaged Community.
-4 Points The application clearly and convincingly: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
-AND The application includes attachments that show evidence of thorough engagement and outreach, resulting in input and buy-in from the disadvantaged community.

-3 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates how the project was requested or supported by the disadvantaged community residents.
-AND The application includes attachments that show evidence of outreach and engagement to the disadvantaged community and documents their buy-in.
-2 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
-AND The application includes some attachments that show evidence of contacting the disadvantaged community.
-1 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
-AND The application did not include attachments or attached minimal attachments showing evidence of outreach to the disadvantaged community.
-0 Points Evaluators can award a score of zero if they believe the application does not address how the project closes a gap or provides connections, does not address how the disadvantaged community will have physical access to the project, and does not address how the project will directly benefit a disadvantaged community, AND the application did not include any support attachments.
+The application clearly and convincingly addresses all of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+AND 4 Points Explains how the disadvantaged community residents will have physical access to the project.
+AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+AND The applicant included attachments that show evidence of thorough engagement and outreach resulting in input and buy-in from the disadvantaged community.
+The application addresses at least three of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+AND 3 Points Explains how the disadvantaged community residents will have physical access to the project.
+AND Illustrates how the project was requested or supported by the disadvantaged community residents.
+The applicant included attachments that show evidence of outreach to and buy-in from the disadvantaged community.
+2 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+AND Explains how the disadvantaged community residents will have physical access to the project.
+AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+The applicant included attachments that show evidence of outreach to the disadvantaged community and documents their buy-in.
+1 Point Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+AND Explains how the disadvantaged community residents will have physical access to the project.
+AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+The applicant did not include attachments or attached minimal attachments showing evidence of outreach to the disadvantaged community.
+0 Points Evaluators can award a score of zero if they believe the application does not address how the project closes a gap or provides connections, does not address how the disadvantaged community will have physical access to the project, and does not address how the project will directly benefit a disadvantaged community.
+AND the application did not include any support attachments.